PsychoDude/vtol-app/src/checklists/t55/landing-runway.md

-# T-55 Runway Landing Checklist
+# T-55 Tyro Runway Landing Checklist

 1. Tower - Contact For Permission to Land
 2. Flaps - Set for NOTCH 2